 Walk 2 Brimmon Wood & Kerry

-TEMPORARILY CLOSED DUE TO BYPASS WORK -- This walk starts and ends in the centre of Newtown and makes a good railway walk and pub walk.
+NOW REOPENED!
+This walk starts and ends in the centre of Newtown and makes a good railway or pub walk.
 It is mainly off-road walking with a few short sections on quiet lanes.
 It gives excellent views over Newtown and the surrounding hills and also over Kerry and the Kerry valley.
 The walk can be shortened or walked as a one-way walk, returning by bus from Kerry.
-This route is a work in progress.
-It is reasonably easy to follow but there are a number of areas on the return section that can be very muddy and improvement work is needed on some stiles, gates and way-marking.
+There are a number of areas on the return section that can be very muddy.

 5.8 miles • 3.5 hours + 1 • Moderate